marmelab/react-admin/docs/Breadcrumb.md

 ## `<Breadcrumb.ResourceItem>`

 This component renders the 4 breadcrumb items for the CRUD routes of a given resource.
-It only takes the `resource` name, and relies on the `label` prop defined in the [`<Resource options>`](./Resource.md#options) for the label.
+It only takes the `resource` name and relies on the `label` prop defined in the [`<Resource options>`](./Resource.md#options) for the label.

 ```jsx
 import { Breadcrumb } from '@react-admin/ra-navigation';